 The major requires two core courses: SCS 110 (Culture, Knowledge, Power) and SCS 120 (Modes of Cultural Inquiry) which will introduce students to current questions, debates, theories and methodological practices in cultural research.
-Students will also take 21 credits in each of three topic areas: Cultural Difference and Diversity, Public Culture and Gender and Sexuality.
+Students will also take 21 credits distributed over topic areas: Cultural Difference and Diversity, Public Culture and Gender and Sexuality.
 Students will then specialize in one of these topic areas, taking an additional two courses in their chosen area.
 The major is designed to require students to gain breadth in each of these areas as well as focusing more intensively on one area in their studies.

 This is a unique interdisciplinary program that blends courses in the humanities and social sciences for students interested in cultural theory, knowledge and research.

 Minimum of 37 credit hours that include the following:

 Choose from SCSG 192, SCSR 114, SCSS 130, SCSS 156, SCSS 167,

 SCS 143, SCS 146, SCSS 72, ENG 168